 This Martin was designed for lightweight travelers in mind.
 The guitar and strap only weigh a total of 2 lbs combined, making this our smallest travel guitar.
 And when placed in the included protective bag, the two combine to weight a total of 5 lbs!

-This guitar is perfect for lightweight backpackers, who love to travel with their guitar, but aren’t trying to do anything too hardcore with music.
+This traveling guitar is for backpackers; perfect for those who love to travel with their guitar but aren’t trying to do anything too hardcore with their music careeer.
+Why?

-In an effort to make this guitar as travel friendly as possible, Martin made it only 15 frets.
-This means you’ll be able to play some chords and maybe a few scales, but don’t expect to be able to rip a Metallica solo on this guitar.
-Because of that, I think this guitar better suits the casual-musician.
+In an effort to make this mini guitar as travel-friendly as possible, Martin gave it only 15 frets.
+This means while you’ll be able to play chords and some scales, don’t expect to be able to rip a Metallica solo on this guitar.
+Because of that, I think this compact guitar better suits the casual-musician.

-Bottom line – If you are a traveling professional musician, or need more than 15 frets, this might not be the guitar for you.
-Everyone else – if you can afford it, the Martin Travel Guitar is literally as good of a travel guitar you can get.
-Check the button below for the best price.
+Bottom line: If you are a traveling professional musician, or need more than 15 frets, this might not be the guitar for you.
+Everyone else – if you can afford it – the Martin Travel Guitar is literally as good of a travel guitar you can get.
+Click the button below to see the best price.

-But obviously one can see why 25% less would be VERY beneficial for travelers.
-25% smaller means a big weight off your back, and the ability to stow this guitar on tons of flights.
+But obviously one can see why 25% less guitar would be very beneficial for travelers.
+An extra 25% of the guitar means an extra 25% weight off your back and the ability to stow this guitar on tons of flights.